What No One Tells You About Brand Deals (The Good, The Bad, and The Ugly)

-So, you’re out here in these influencer streets, ready to secure the bag with brand deals.
-You see your faves posting sponsored content, getting free trips, and securing five-figure contracts—but what’s really going on behind the scenes?
+So, you’re ready to secure the bag with brand deals?
+You see your faves posting sponsored content, getting free trips, and securing five figure contracts, but what’s really going on behind the scenes?
 You post content, get paid, and maybe even receive free products or trips along the way.
-But whew, let’s be real—there’s a lot that happens behind the scenes that nobody warns you about.
-The money, the fine print, the ghosting (yes, brands will ghost you too!)—it’s a whole rollercoaster.

 The Good: When the Bag is Secured, and the Brand is Aligned